MicrosoftEdge/Demos/pwamp/README.md

 * Use viewport segments to display on dual screen devices.
 * Add repeat and shuffle buttons.
 * Add keyboard shortcuts to play/pause/prev/next/visualize/focus playlist/...
-* Default skin needs to better handle very wide windows, make use of all the empty space.
 * Artwork support.